Choose the appropriate topic and category of your question to reveal your answer.

 You have to travel with a Companion (someone at least 16 years old, and physically able to help you in an emergency) for your own safety and that of fellow customers if you’re unable to do any of the following things:

-Your travel companion will need to buy a full ticket for the flight(s), but please contact our Special Assistance team in advance on 0800 408 5591 so that we can discuss your requirements and do our best to seat you together.
+Your travel companion will need to buy a full ticket for the flight(s), but please contact our Assisted Travel team in advance on 0800 408 5591 so that we can discuss your requirements and do our best to seat you together.